 Debate Mate 2015

-On Thursday 26th March 2015 at the London School of Economics, Rooks Heath College broke through to the national final of the Deutsche Bank Debate Mate Cup; the flagship competition of the largest debating organisation on the planet: Debate Mate.
+On Thursday 26th March 2015 at the London School of Economics, Rooks Heath School broke through to the national final of the Deutsche Bank Debate Mate Cup; the flagship competition of the largest debating organisation on the planet: Debate Mate.

-On Thursday 26th March 2015 at the London School of Economics, Rooks Heath College broke through to the national final of the Deutsche Bank Debate Mate Cup; the flagship competition of the largest debating organisation on the planet: Debate Mate.
+On Thursday 26th March 2015 at the London School of Economics, Rooks Heath School broke through to the national final of the Deutsche Bank Debate Mate Cup; the flagship competition of the largest debating organisation on the planet: Debate Mate.
 Rooks Heath broke ahead of over seventy other teams representing schools from Greater London, ultimately being crowned champions of the London Debate Mate Cup.